Tenant / Landlord

 Law Offices of Clifton Black, P.C. specializes in representing landlords.
 We have proven experience guiding landlords through the eviction process and protecting them from tenants who refuse to pay rent or damage property.
 You can schedule a time to speak with us at (719) 328-1616.

-Law Offices of Clifton Black, P.C. assist landlords in areas such as El Paso County, Pueblo County, Fermont County and Teller County.
+Law Offices of Clifton Black, P.C. assist landlords in areas such as El Paso County, Denver County, and Arapahoe County.

 - Basic Terms of a Lease